Compactifications of reductive groups as moduli stacks of bundles

 While $\tilde\E(\be)$ is not $\Si$-stable everywhere, it is $\Si$-stable over an open subset.
 As in \re{d}(c), for any $S \subset \{ 1, \dots, N\}$, let $U_S = \{ x \in \A^N \st x_i \neq 0 \mbox{ if } i \not \in S\}$.
 Let $\A^0_\Si$ be the union of all $U_S$ such that $\langle \be_i \st i \in S \rangle$ is a cone in $\Si$.
 This precisely covers the permitted splitting types, so the restriction of $\tilde\E(\be)$ to $\A^0_\Si \times G \times G$ is $\Si$-stable.

-\bs{Proposition} The morphism $\A^0_\Si \times G \times G \to \MM(\Si)$ defined by the framed bundle chain $\tilde\E(\be)$ is smooth and surjective, providing a connected atlas for $\MM(\Si)$. \es
+\bs{Proposition} The morphism $\A^0_\Si \times G \times G \to {\red \MM_G}(\Si)$ defined by the framed bundle chain $\tilde\E(\be)$ is smooth and surjective, providing a connected atlas for ${\red \MM_G}(\Si)$. \es

 \pf.
 Surjectivity is clear, since the bundle chains that appear are precisely those permitted by $\Si$-stability.
 As for smoothness, observe that by \re{d}(c), the projection $\pi_S: U_S \to \A^{|S|}$ induces an isomorphism $\C_N |_{U_S} \cong \pi_S^* \C_{|S|}$; since the line bundles $\L_i$ correspond under this isomorphism, it follows that $\E(\be)|_{U_S} \cong \pi_S^* \E(\be_S)$, where $\be_S$ is the subsequence of $\be$ indexed by $S$.
-The restriction of $\A^0_\Si \times G \times G \to \MM(\Si)$ to $U_S \times G \times G$ therefore factors as a composition of $\pi_S$ with the morphism $\A^{|S|} \times G \times G \to \MM(\Si)$ provided by the obvious atlas for $\MM(\Si)$, both of which are smooth. \fp
+The restriction of $\A^0_\Si \times G \times G \to {\red \MM_G}(\Si)$ to $U_S \times G \times G$ therefore factors as a composition of $\pi_S$ with the morphism $\A^{|S|} \times G \times G \to {\red \MM_G}(\Si)$ provided by the obvious atlas for ${\red \MM_G}(\Si)$, both of which are smooth. \fp

-If the structure group $G$ is a torus, then $\MM(\Si)$ is a toric stack.
-Indeed, we have seen in the proof of \re{r} that it is the toric stack $\X(\Si)$ associated to the stacky fan $\Si$ by Borisov-Chen-Smith \cite{bcs}, following Cox \cite{cox}.
+If the structure group $G$ is a torus, then ${\red \MM_G}(\Si)$ is a toric stack.
+Indeed, we have seen in the proof of \re{r} that it is the toric stack $\X(\Si)$ associated to the stacky fan $\Si$ by Borisov-Chen-Smith \cite{bcs}, {\red generalizing} Cox \cite{cox}.
 Moreover, the connected atlas of \re{o} coincides in that case with their global quotient construction.
-When it is necessary to distinguish between structure groups $G$ and $T$, the moduli stack $\MM(\Si)$ will be denoted either $\MM_G(\Si)$ or $\MM_T(\Si)$.

 \bs{Theorem} The closure of $T$ in $\MM_G(\Si)$ is $\overline T = \X(W\Si)$, the toric stack associated to the Weyl-invariant stacky fan $W\Si$. \es

 \pf.
 First, $\MM_T(W\Si) = \X(W\Si)$ by the remark above.